Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Energy Conditions

-Energy conditions are tools to establish the positiveness of the energy-momentum tensor in the presence of matter.
-These conditions actually describe the attractive nature of gravity and also takes care of the causal and geodesic structure of the spacetime \cite{energyc1}.
 In this section we explore the energy conditions that the thermodynamic parameters of the $f(Q,\textbf{T}^{2})$ theory need to satisfy and thus put some constraints on the model parameters.
 We will use a perfect fluid matter distribution.
-It should be mentioned here that the late cosmic acceleration demands the violation of the strong energy condition, since it requires anti-gravitaional effect to play its role.
+It should be mentioned here that the late cosmic acceleration demands the violation of the strong energy condition, since it requires anti-gravitational effect to play its role.
 The matter component responsible for this violation may be dark energy.
 There are basically four energy conditions that can be derived from standard general theory of relativity.
 Considering isotropic cosmology they are:\\\\

 (I) Weak Energy Condition (WEC)~$\Rightarrow$~ $\rho_{eff}\geq 0$,~~~~$\rho_{eff}+p_{eff}\geq 0$\\

 (II) Null Energy Condition (NEC)~$\Rightarrow$~~~~~$\rho_{eff}+p_{eff}\geq 0$\\

 (III) Dominant Energy condition (DEC)~$\Rightarrow$~ $\rho_{eff}\geq 0$,~~~~$\rho_{eff}\geq~ \mid p_{eff} \mid$\\